 Gardening for wildlife is much more than just putting out food for birds.
 The next logical step is to grow plants that provide food (such as nuts, fruit and seeds) for birds and all types of animals and insects.
 After you take this second step you will eventually come to realize that the key is to create a habitat that is wildlife friendly in as many ways as possible.

 They all go together.
 To illustrate, when we put up our bird feeder in Costa Rica our yard was bare of trees and shrubs.
 Not many birds came to the feeder.
-After a few years when trees and shrubs had grown up we got a lot more birds.
+Properly rooted, after a few years when trees and shrubs had grown up we got a lot more birds.
 What we noticed was that birds approach the feeder very cautiously because they are worried about predators.
 They will sit and hide in the trees and shrubs first while they check out the area.
 If they are unable to do this, many birds will not come to the feeder.

 In South Carolina we put out mostly seeds and nuts, plus suet in winter.
 These attracted many different kinds of birds.
 Here in Costa Rica we put out fruit (mainly semi-ripe or ripe plantains and papaya).
 There are many birds here that are fruit and nectar eaters.
 In fact, we’ve counted 25 different species that come to our feeder.
 You can also put out cracked corn and cooked rice, which will attract rufous-collared sparrows (comemaiz), pigeons and doves and a few other kinds of birds.